-The project area was identified by the environmental screening tool as possessing a 'Very High' sensitivity within a terrestrial biodiversity context, due to the area classified as an Ecological Support Area.
+The project area was identified with the environmental screening tool as possessing a 'Very High' sensitivity within a terrestrial biodiversity context, with the Themeda PV area regarded as overlapping a CBA 2 area.
 Three fauna species of conservation were identified as having a high or moderate likelihood of occurrence.
 They are the Giant Bullfrog (High likelihood), South African Hedgehog (Moderate), and Black-footed Cat (Moderate).
-From a floral perspective a nationally protected tree Vachellia erioloba is expected to occur in the project area.
-The development of solar plants, powerlines and substations (8 planned developments in the close vicinity) can lead to the loss of endemic species and threatened species, loss of habitat and vegetation types.
+From a flora perspective a nationally protected tree Vachellia erioloba is expected to occur in the project area.
+The development of solar plants, powerlines and substations (several planned developments in the close vicinity) can lead to the loss of endemic species and threatened species, loss of habitat and vegetation types.
 This will be investigated further during the impact phase of the project.